Sam-Dragon/kafka-producer/kafka.md

   > Retries
     - It is a process of retrying the messages sent to the broker.
 It can happen if broker is not available, network issue etc. It is **configurable property**
-    - It is applicable only for retriable errors
+    - It is applicable only for retryable errors
     - producer.retries = 10, retries for 10 times
     - producer.retries works better in combination with **producer.retries.backoff.ms** for better performance<br><br>